Welcome to Computer Engineering

 ME students may also apply to work at the University for any office for a maximum of 20 hours per week.
-If you are interested in applying to work at the University, please contact me for additional information.
+If you are interested in applying to work at the University, please contact the Graduate Coordinator for additional information.

 PhD students receive a financial aid package to work as Graduate Research Assistants or to work as Teaching Assistants.
 This funding includes full tuition and health insurance.